 While not exactly the antagonist, Big Russ Thompson would provide Szalinski with the most confrontation, particularly upon discovering the fate of his children.
-In this significant role was Matt Brewer who, following acclaim on the stage in various Shakespeare productions, was cast as the computerised pop culture icon Max Headroom in the mid-1980s.
+In this significant role was Matt Brewer who, following acclaim on the stage in various Shakespeare productions, was cast as the computerised pop culture icon Max Headroom in the mid-eighties.
 The remainder of the cast would include TV veteran Marcia Strassman as Moranis’ long-suffering wife, while theatre actress Kristine Sutherland would be cast alongside Brewer as Mrs. Thompson.
-The children, ostensibly the stars of the story, included Jared Rushton, fresh from his co-starring role alongside Tom Hanks in the blockbuster Big; Amy O’Neill, who had previously enjoyed a recurring role in the soap opera The Young and the Restless, Thomas Brown and ten-year-old Robert Oliveri, fresh from an appearance on the small-screen spinoff of Friday the 13th.
+The children, ostensibly the stars of the story, included Jared Rushton, fresh from his co-starring role alongside Tom Hanks in the blockbuster Big; Amy O’Neill, who had previously enjoyed a recurring role in the soap opera The Young and the Restless; Thomas Brown and ten-year-old Robert Oliveri, who had recently made an appearance in the small-screen spinoff of Friday the 13th.

 Despite having a script in development with Disney that looked set to be a big budget event movie, Naha confessed that he was a little disappointed that both Gordon and Yuzna, who would make his directorial debut in 1989 with the body horror satire Society, did not remain on board in creative capacities.
 ‘I am blissfully unaware of the dancing that went on after Stuart and Brian left.
 Again, this was my first experience at a major studio and I was incredibly naïve.
 I was thrilled to be at Disney because, well, it was Disney.
 I grew up with Disney.
 I’m sure that what went on didn’t exactly resemble the happiest place on Earth.
 I was really disappointed when Stuart left.
 Stuart is brilliant.
 His background is live theatre and so he brings a lot to a sound stage in terms of connecting with actors and getting amazing performances.
 He also knows how to work with a cinematographer to get the most on the screen.
 I thought the cast was great.
 They really were ideal.
 In terms of the overall feel of the movie, I think Stuart would have kept a lot more heart in it.’